-I think reduction of women to sexuality for the sake of men's entertainment, and reduction of women to purity for the sake of Christian ideals, are just two sides of the same coin.
+I think reduction of women to sexuality for the sake of men's entertainment, and reduction of women to purity for the sake of Christian ideals (which is usually unintended by Christian ministries, but happens just the same), are just two sides of the same coin.
 Either way, women are reduced.

 As Elizabeth Esther put it in with Virginity, New and Improved!,